-In the past 56 years, the Conservative Party has played many pivotal roles in electing officials from Supreme Court Justices to Town Justices, County Executives to Village Board Members, Mayors and City Council Members to Ward Leaders, and will continue to play a pivotal role in the process of electing those who are committed to conservative values.
+In the past 57 years, the Conservative Party has played many pivotal roles in electing officials from every political division from Supreme Court Justices to Village Justices, County Executives to Village Board Members, Mayors and City Council Members to Ward Leaders, and will continue to play a pivotal role in the process of electing those who are committed to conservative values.

 Our strong support of term limits was instrumental when New York City voters went to the polls two separate times and defeated proposed changes to the term limits for the offices of Mayor and the City Council previously enacted.

 In 1997, the Conservative Party led the citizens of New York in defeating the $2.4 billion School Bond Act.
 Liberals outspent us 6 to 1 in trying to pass what would have been nothing more than a colossal waste of taxpayer money.
 And, we defeated the proposal for a Constitutional Convention; twenty years later, in 2017, we led a coalition to defeat passage of a Constitutional Convention again.
 In the year 2000, we were instrumental in defeating the most expensive transportation bond issues ever placed on the ballot.
 In November 2003, we were instrumental in defeating the “non-partisan election” ballot question in New York City and the raising of the debt limit for small city school districts.
 In 2005, we led the way to defeat the ill-conceived “Power Grab” by Albany’s legislators.

 In 2009, the Conservative Party’s candidate for the 23rd CD, Doug Hoffman, running on the CPNYS line alone, garnered 45.98% of the vote.
 The race energized a grassroots response seldom seen in politics; and helped give birth to the “TEA Party” movement.